-We purchase long-established Life and Pension Insurance businesses and books of business.
-We provide a safe home for their existing customers and policies, due to our strong capital position and efficient operational management.
-Built upon the combined strengths of trusted sector expertise, secure financial foundations and commitment to customer focus, we are here to help every customer in our care achieve future peace of mind with their life and pension policies.
+We provide a safe home for existing customers and policies, due to our strong capital position and efficient operational management.
+Built upon the combined strengths of trusted sector expertise, secure financial foundations and commitment to customer focus, we are here to help each of our customers achieve future peace of mind with their life and pension policies.